-Michigan's Jewish population in 2018 was 87,900 or 0.9% of the state's total population.64 The first large wave of Jewish immigrants came to America from Germany around 1870 due to growing restrictions on Jewish life, such as limiting the occupations Jews could pursue.
-Increased violent persecution of Jews in Russia and Eastern Europe in the 1880s resulted in a second wave of Jewish immigration to the United States.
-Most Jewish immigrants settled in America's major East Coast cities where they clustered in tenements as they struggled to join America's growing working class.
-By 1913 there were 34,000 Jews in Detroit, most from Germany and Russia.
-65 The United States instituted immigration restrictions on European immigrants in 1924, but by then Detroit's auto industry was attracting Jews from other American cities and the city's Jewish population continued to grow.
+U.S. instituted immigration restrictions on European immigrants in 1924, but by then Detroit's auto industry was attracting Jews from other American cities and the city's Jewish population continued to grow.
 Detroit's earliest Jewish communities developed along Hastings Street and the first established Jewish congregation was Temple Beth-El.
-In the 1920s Jewish families began moving to the Twelfth Street and Linwood area of Detroit.
-66 Detroit's practice of allowing restrictive neighborhood covenants often resulted in the city's Jewish and African American populations living within the same geographic area.
+In the 1920s, Jewish families began moving to the 12th Street and Linwood area of Detroit.
+Detroit's practice of allowing restrictive neighborhood covenants often resulted in the city's Jewish and African American populations living within the same geographic area.
 The relationship was mixed-it could be supportive or antagonistic.
 In the 1960s, Jewish community leaders worked for the adoption of an open occupancy ordinance in Detroit that would allow people to purchase housing anywhere they could afford it, in part to keep neighborhoods in the city from becoming homogenous.
-When the open housing ordinance was rejected and Jewish neighborhoods began to evolve and become predominately Black in the 1970s, Detroit's Jewish population moved to the suburbs especially to Oak Park, Southfield, Royal Oak, Farmington Hills and West Bloomfield.
+When the open housing ordinance was rejected and Jewish neighborhoods began to evolve and become predominately Black in the 1970s, Detroit's Jewish population moved to the suburbs especially to Oak Park, Southfield, Royal Oak, Farmington

+Hills and West Bloomfield.

 Some Jewish immigrants were drawn to America's rural areas by the prospect of owning their own land, which had not been possible for them in Europe.
-In 1891 Baron Maurice de Hirsch established the \$2.4 million Hirsch Fund to assist Eastern European Jews to come to the United States.
-The Jewish Agricultural Society, a subset of the Hirsch Fund, was founded in 1900.
+In 1891, Baron Maurice de Hirsch established the \$2.4 million Hirsch Fund to assist Eastern European Jews to come to the U.S. The Jewish Agricultural Society, a subset of the Hirsch Fund, was founded in 1900.
 It funded the establishment of Jewish agricultural colonies throughout America, supporting the construction of synagogues and Jewish centers in rural areas to ensure a good quality of life for Jewish farmers.
-The first recorded Jewish farming settlement in Michigan was the Palestine Colony located about four miles from Bad Axe.
-It was started in 1891 by twelve Russian Jewish families that had immigrated to Bay City, but it lasted only two years due to a recession.67
+The first recorded Jewish farming settlement in Michigan was the Palestine Colony, located about four miles from Bad Axe.
+It was started in 1891 by 12 Russian Jewish families that had immigrated to Bay City, but it lasted only two years due to a recession.14